sercagal/material/week02-27sep2021/Visium.md

 Summary:

 As NGS with bacterium free cloning is not accurate enough to detect rare mutations in viruses, CirSeq uses a different amplification method.
 RNA fragments are circulized and then cDNA is produced via rolling circle reverse transcription.
-As there are now multiple copies of one circle of RNA, they can be aligned and sequencing errors can be detected.
+As there are now multiple linked copies of an RNA fragment, there sequences can be compared and sequencing errors can be detected.

 ![Scheme](cirseq.png)

 Technology:
 * circularisation of RNA
-* rolling-circle reverse transcription
+* rolling-circle reverse transcription creates linked repeats of genomic material from one individual virus in the population

 Application:
-Understanding evolution of virus populations, which is inadequatily studied with NGS methods.
+Understanding evolution of virus populations including low-frequency mutations which are inadequatley detected with NGS

 Statistics:
-* quality score Q=-10log(e), where e is the error probability
+* As part of the method: comparing the different repeats helps to differentiate between sequencing errors and low-frequency mutations;  quality score Q=-10log(e), where e is the error probability
-* comparing the different repeats helps to differentiate between sequencing errors and low-frequency mutations
+* To show the usefulness and accuracy of the method: mutation frequencies and transition-to-transversion ratios of polio viruses was determined and compared to previous and expected results, fitness distributions for mutations
-* p value to determine significance of beneficial mutations
+* For the study of the virus population: one-sided binomial test to determine significance of mutations, p value to determine wheter the mutation being beneficial is significant

 #### Sources:
 * [Original paper](https://www.nature.com/articles/nature12861)